Soon the call in English will be online.

 Yes, as stated in the Call, it is compulsory to fill in the Learning Agreement with the exams that you would like to take abroad, at least for the first chosen University.

+Which exams cannot be taken during Erasmus?
 It is not possible to take basic examinations (usually the 1st-year exams) and the examinations concerning Italian law.

-List of prohibited exams.
+What does ECTS mean?
 In the countries participating in the Erasmus programme, generally, the number of credits for each course is expressed in ECTS (European Credit Transfer System) where 1 ects is equal to 1 CFU.
 1 ECTS in fact is worth 25 hours of total work, divided between 8 or 10 hours of lessons and the rest for the individual work.

+How can I determine whether a foreign examination can be recognised in my study plan?
 The most important rule to know is that all exams agreed with your Erasmus tutor will then be recognized.
 Therefore, you should always refer to him/her for the choice of exams.

 Moreover, any exam taken in the foreign university shall have an equal or greater number of credits than the Italian one, and be more or less similar in content.
 No exceptions of any kind are allowed to this rule.